prestontw/bazel-rust-guided-experiment/README.md

 ## TL;DR

 Start from https://github.com/bazelbuild/rules_rust/tree/main/examples/crate_universe/vendor_local_manifests.
+This project makes some arguably strange assumptions around vendoring locations (and which BUILD file is responsible for keeping them up to date).
+If you plan on having Rust in multiple directories, check out this repository.

 If you are migrating an existing project, make sure that your rust code is not at the root level of the repository.
 (This is more than likely since bazel seems to be nicely